 People with a work, student, or visitor visa with an expiry date of 1 April 2020 or earlier and who are unable to leave New Zealand must apply online for a new visa.
 An interim visa will be issued.

 People with a work, student, visitor, limited or interim visa with an expiry date of 2 April to 9 July 2020 inclusive who are in New Zealand on 2 April 2020 will have their visas extended to 25 September 2020.
 Confirmation of extensions will be emailed to all visa holders.

 If your visa expires between 2 April and 9 July

-If your visa expires between 2 April and 9 July there is no immediate action required on your behalf , INZ will automatically extend you visa until 25 September and you should receive confirmation of this by email.
+If your visa expires between 2 April and 9 July there is no immediate action required on your behalf , INZ will automatically extend your visa until 25 September and you should receive confirmation of this by email.
+This automatic extension applies to approximately 85,000 temporary visa holders in New Zealand.
 Whilst you may be granted an automatic visa extension this is only a short term extension and if you have longer term plans to remain in New Zealand it is still appropriate to start the conversation now and plan your future with one of our advisers.